If you’ve ever wondered whether you were on the right career path, you’re not alone.

 In a survey released last year by SEEK,47% of Australians had considered working somewhere else or making a complete career change.
 Whilst some career changes can be easy to make, others may require further study and qualifications.
 At Torrens University, we’ve noticed a trend in students returning to study and oftentimes in courses completely different to their previous careers.

 “We are seeing more people who want to change careers, or create more flexibility in their lives as well as those just looking to get new skills and additional education.
 About a third are going back because they want to get a new job, new skills and move into a different career.
 People are now more comfortable changing careers,” said Professor Beilby.

-Torrens University offers a range of career-focused undergraduate and postgraduate programs in Business, Education, Hospitality, Design, Health, Project Management and Sports Management for study on-campus, online or a hybrid of both.
+Torrens University offers a range of career-focused undergraduate and postgraduate programs in Business, Education, Hospitality, Design and Health for study on-campus, online or a hybrid of both.
 So it’s only natural that we support those looking to continue or further their studies and while we do have great examples of students of our own who have gone on to do great things after further study, we use the example of five famous people below who had returned to university to complete their studies or to gain further qualifications.